 Yes, there was a little yard, where people were beaten by the OMON.
 People were sent there in groups of ten and beaten up.
 There was also an element of ideological education involved.
-People were told to “love their country”, to “stop protesting” and blamed for everything that had happened to them.
+People were told to “love their country”, to “stop protesting” and were blamed for everything that had happened to them.
 It was very strange to hear, especially taking into account that so many people were detained on no ground whatsoever: they were cycling, walking home from work, driving their car…

 NC: Reflecting upon this dreadful experience, what are your findings, hopes and plans?
 How do you see the future development of the current situation?

-I can assume that Lukashenka will stay in power for some time.
+I assume that Lukashenka will stay in power for some time.
 However, he will never become the leader of the country in the eyes of our people.
 He has lost all respect and today he’s just a man who has seized power and holds on to it without any legal right.
 A man who is afraid of his nation and is fighting against it.
-He attacks women and children, he hides behind the backs of those thugs in uniforms, he doesn’t respect the laws adopted by his puppet parliament – it all shows his weakness.
+He attacks women and children, he hides behind the backs of those thugs in uniform, he doesn’t respect the laws adopted by his puppet parliament – it all shows his weakness.